 Amazon Luna officially launched on March 1, 2022.

 Where is it available?

-Amazon Luna is currently only available to a limited number of users in the continental United States.
+Amazon Luna is currently only available in the continental United States.
 You can sign up for the service at the link below.

 How does it stack up against alternatives?

 Amazon Luna is poised to take on the likes of Xbox Cloud Gaming, GeForce Now, and Google Stadia.
 Although it’s still too early for a definitive take on which is best, there are some key similarities and differences to take note of.